westonea252/KillerHomeLab/ScheduledTask-Using-SystemManagedID/README.md

 - ICAVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - OCSPVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - FS1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
+- TL1VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
 - EX1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - WK1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.